Acupuncture and How to Become an Acupuncturist

 The requirements to become an acupuncturist are different for each state.
 Depending on where you live and where you plan to practice, you will need either a certificate of having received formal training in the profession or a graduate degree in the field, or both.
 It is recommended to look up the requirements to become a licensed acupuncturist in your state, and also look at accredited colleges and universities in your state that offer the formal training to become one.

-At the Virginia University of Integrative Medicine (VUIM), students can choose to pursue either of the entry level degrees into the field, a Master of Science in Oriental Medicine or a Master of Science in Acupuncture.
+At the Virginia University of Integrative Medicine (VUIM), students can choose to pursue either of the entry level degrees into the field, a Master of Science in Acupuncture and Herbal Medicine (MAcHM) or a Master of Science in Acupuncture.
 In Virginia, after graduating from an accredited program in the acupuncture field, students may begin pursuing licensure by taking the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) exams.
 The NCCAOM exam is a national exam, adopted by nearly every US state to validate the skill set and knowledge required for licensure.
 In most states, after graduating with an accredited degree and passing the NCCAOM exams, a graduate can start applying for licensure and begin practicing as a licensed acupuncturist.

 Sample Program Learning Outcomes

 In these Master’s programs, students will learn and defend an etiology of disease from an acupuncture perspective, utilize the knowledge to recommend disease prevention strategies, have the ability to formulate a logical treatment principle from an oriental medical diagnosis, and put it into action utilizing acupuncture modalities.
 On top of that, students will also have the opportunity to obtain work experience with the clinical internship provided at VUIM.
 Please visit the website for the complete list of objectives and outcomes.